atxdevops/dodatx-food/README.md

 * Taco More - Not far from the venue, has a great spicy goat soup and a solid salsa bar ( the onions covered in spicy red oil from the salsa bar are great ).

-* La Fruta de Feliz - My favorite for breakfast after a big night, a great select of fresh made hangover curing juices and some great Mexican comfort food.
+* La Fruta de Feliz - CZ's favorite for breakfast after a big night, a great select of fresh made hangover curing juices and some great Mexican comfort food.
 I highly recommend the chilaquiles ( green sauce ) with a couple of breakfast tacos.
-The Tripas ( fried stomach lining ) Taco is my favorite, but its not for everyone.
+The Tripas ( fried stomach lining ) Taco is CZ's favorite, but its not for everyone.
 They also make a great Menudo ( tripe soup ) and also have some good goat options.

 * Tamale House East - Excellent breakfast and lunch.